Loading ...

 We are curating resources to support flexible delivery on our Flexible Teaching (HyFlex) webpage.

-We recommend beginning here: our Flexible Course Delivery page created in Adobe Express, our Envisioning Your Course Through a Flexible Lens nutshell (a self-paced online module), and our Five Things I’ve Learned about Flexible Teaching from Conversations with Seneca Faculty Spark Plug article.
+We recommend beginning here: our Flexible Course Delivery page, our Envisioning Your Course Through a Flexible Lens nutshell (a self-paced online module), and our Five Things I’ve Learned about Flexible Teaching from Conversations with Seneca Faculty Spark Plug article.

 New: Seneca Flexible Classroom Instructional Video — this video shows how to set up and use the flexible classrooms on campus.